 Our pedestrian accident lawyers know that a safe commute depends on everyone following traffic laws and paying attention to their surroundings.
 Unfortunately, distracted driving is a common occurrence in Chicago.
 It often results in serious accidents between pedestrians and cars, trucks, and motorcycles.

 Not surprisingly, the pedestrians are typically the ones with serious injuries.
 The Chicago pedestrian accident attorneys at Abels & Annes regularly represent pedestrians who have been injured by distracted drivers.
-We have the knowledge and skill to hold drivers liable for the losses they cause.
+Further, we have the knowledge and skill to hold drivers liable for the losses they cause.

 What Are Common Causes of Distracted Driving Pedestrian Accidents?